maybeanerd/celeryband/README.md

 ## Own Your Data
 You can update, change, or delete all your data at any point in time.
 As long as you have control of your email, you have full control over the account.
-No data is kept after you delete your account, and statistics will not include you salary anymore.
+No data is kept after you delete your account, and statistics will not include your salary anymore.

 ![image](https://github.com/user-attachments/assets/dad6c858-8757-4708-9bd2-6a02290575e9)